donbonifacio/blog/content/post/1on1-framework.md

 if they can set a time limit (for example one year) and what they expect to achieve on that time frame (having basic fluency).
 With this in mind it's easier to understand what they'll need to _invest_ to get there.
-They can access if if makes sense and if it is achieavle.
+They can access if if makes sense and if it is achievable.

 Another example is _delivering features_.
 I'll push for _delivering features with quality_.
 So we need to define what's quality.
 How can we measure that?